THEORY OF CHANGE

 Short Documentary: Dimmer

 A documentary look into the lives of a semi-tough gang of blind teenage boys as they roam the worst neighborhoods of Buffalo, New York, looking for trouble and girlfriends.
 Music by Interpol.
+Premiered at the Sundance Film Festival.
+Invited to over a hundred film festivals globally.
 Academy Awards Shortlist.

 Directed by: Talmage Cooley